+Set the Input Address Locator to the ArcGIS World Geocoding Service.

-- The correct Input Address fields should populate automatically.
-However, just to confirm, make sure the settings are as follows: - a.
-Input Address Fields = Multiple Field - b.
+The correct Input Address fields should populate automatically.

+However, just to confirm, make sure the settings are as follows:

+a.
+Input Address Fields = Multiple Field

+b.
 Street or Intersection = "Address"

-- c.
+c.
 City or Placename = "City"

-- d.
+d.
 State = "State"

-- e.
+e.
 ZIP Code = "Zip"

-- Name the output hotels.shp and save it to the Exercise_14 folder you created.
+Name the output hotels.shp and save it to the Exercise_14 folder

+you created.

+ArcGIS requires that you estimate the credits before running, select

+the option to estimate them at the top of the Geocode Addresses

+Pane.

-- □ Click Run to execute the tool.
+Click Run to execute the tool.

 The tool should execute with 7 matched, 0 unmatched, and 0 tied addresses.
 The new shapefile should automatically be added to the Contents Pane.
 If some points were unmatched or tied, this means that the tool was not able to locate the address using the available address locator.
 This could happen for many reasons.
-For example, the address locator could be outdated or the address could be incomplete or incorrect.
-If you attempt to geocode addresses and are not able to locate all of them, we would suggest checking the table to make sure it is complete and that there are no errors.
-You can also attempt to geocode the addresses using a different address locator, such as the ESRI World Geocoder.
+For example, the address locator could be outdated, or the address could be incomplete or incorrect.
+If you attempt to geocode addresses and are not able to locate all of them, we suggest checking the table to make sure it is complete and that there are no errors.